EarthByte/pyBacktrack/README.md

 ## Scripts

-In all scripts use the "-h" option to see full details (eg, "python backtrack.py -h").
+In all scripts use the "-h" option to see full details (eg, "python -m pybacktrack.backtrack -h").

 ### age_to_depth